SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

  ![Run command](./images/dev-cap-app-18.png)

-2. Copy the BusinessPartnerValidation-ui url.
+2. Copy the BusinessPartnerValidation-ui URL.

-3. Open a new browser tab and paste the URL in there.
+3. Open a new browser tab and paste the URL there.

  ![Open App](./images/test-app-1.png)

-4. Copy the BusinessPartnerValidation-srv url and open it in a new browser tab.
+4. Copy the BusinessPartnerValidation-srv URL and open it in a new browser tab.

  ![Open App](./images/dev-cap-app-19.png)

  ## Summary

- We have done the configuration for the reference application.
-We created the instances for the required services and deployed the application to our SAP BTP space.
-In the next steps we configure the eventing on cloud and on-premise and then we are ready to run the application.
+ You have done the configuration for the reference application.
+You also created the service instances for the required services and deployed the application to your Cloud Foundry space in SAP BTP.
+In the next steps, you will configure the eventing on the cloud and on-premise and then you are ready to run the application.